Rebecca Rose: Awards

 In 2011, Rose was one of four finalists selected for a nationwide art competition by Renee Vara of Vara Fine Art NYC.
 She has since exhibited her work in the National Juried Group Show at the Phoenix Gallery in the Chelsea District of New York City.
-In 2013, she was selected for the Society of North American Goldsmiths and Crafthaus Scholarship where she instructed fellow artists on how to “Show Publicly & Build a Legacy Privately”.
-In December 2012, her work was selected for Cream, an exhibit held at Mother Falcon Gallery showcasing “the cream of the crop, La creme de la creme, the cream of the cream, the best of the best, the best of Orlando artists.”
+In 2013, she was selected for the Society of North American Goldsmiths and Crafthaus Scholarship where she instructed fellow artists on how to "Show Publicly & Build a Legacy Privately".
+In December 2012, her work was selected for Cream, an exhibition held at Mother Falcon Gallery showcasing "the cream of the crop, La creme de la creme, the cream of the cream, the best of the best, the best of Orlando artists."
 Rose's work has been commissioned and privately owned throughout the United States, Canada, Sweden, Italy, Belgium, and England.
-Bronze and Sterling Silver Sculpturings are also in the collections of The Andy Warhol Museum and Andrew Lincoln, an actor from the AMC television series, The Walking Dead.
+Bronze and Sterling Silver Sculpturings are also in the collections of The Andy Warhol Museum and Andrew Lincoln, an actor from the AMC television series The Walking Dead.
 Her Sculpturings have shown extensively throughout Los Angeles, and at Julie's Artisan Gallery on Madison Avenue in New York.

 Collecting

 Rose is an avid collector of art, with her collection containing works from artists Shepard Fairey and Audrey Kawasaki.
-She states that being an art collector influences her approach towards her own art, and prompts her to include documentation with each piece so the provenance of her own art is “a cinch”.
+She states that being an art collector influences her approach towards her own art, and prompts her to include documentation with each piece so the provenance of her own art is "a cinch".
 She regularly attends VIP art openings and vernissages to major art events and fairs, such as the LA Art Show and Art Basel Miami Beach.